Help

 .

-Identify the line in the spectrum of Na with each of the following characteristics:
+Identify the line in the spectrum of Hg with each of the following characteristics:

 A